gander-social/gander-social-atproto/packages/oauth/oauth-client-browser/README.md

 > [!CAUTION]
 >
-> Using Bluesky-hosted services for handle resolution (eg, the `bsky.social`
+> Using Gander-hosted services for handle resolution (eg, the `gndr.social`
-> endpoint) will leak both user IP addresses and handle identifiers to Bluesky,
+> endpoint) will leak both user IP addresses and handle identifiers to Gander,
 > a third party.
-While Bluesky has a declared privacy policy, both developers
+While Gander has a declared privacy policy, both developers
 > and users of applications need to be informed and aware of the privacy
 > implications of this arrangement.
 Application developers are encouraged to
 > improve user privacy by operating their own handle resolution service when